Infant Daycare Plano

-The American Montessori Campus infant program is committed to promoting quality infant care for children from six weeks to 12 months, based on these key concepts:
+The Plano infant care program is committed to promoting quality infant care for children from six weeks to 18 months, based on these key concepts:

 - Basic trust develops in an environment where people respond appropriately to the infant’s communication of needs to be loved, respected, and accepted.

 - Infants learn through their senses.
 They learn by watching and moving freely.
 Freedom to move is essential to the development of the infant’s potential.

 - The infant is considered as a whole person and is affected by the quality of holding and feeding, as well as the quality of physical care.

 - Learning, which leads to independence, occurs when infants participate in their daily routines of care.